Sbozzolo/kuibit/docs/grid_data.rst

 In many cases, one works with a nested series of refinement levels, with a domain that is split in multiple patches.
 Hence, the output data will also be in multiple chunks.
-When initializing an :py:class:`~.HierarchicalGridData`, PostCactus will make an effort to put all the different patches back together.
+When initializing an :py:class:`~.HierarchicalGridData`, kuibit will make an effort to put all the different patches back together.
-If the provided components cover an entire grid, PostCactus will merge them.
+If the provided components cover an entire grid, kuibit will merge them.
 In doing this, all the ghost zone information is discarded.
-If PostCactus finds that the provided components do not cover a regular grid, then it will leave them untouched.
+If kuibit finds that the provided components do not cover a regular grid, then it will leave them untouched.
 This is the case when one has multiple refinement centers (for example in binary simulations). :py:class:`~.HierarchicalGridData` is essentially a dictionary that maps refinement level lists of :py:class:`~.UniformGridData` that represent the different patches.
-In case PostCactus manages to combine all the patches, then the list will have only one element.
+In case kuibit manages to combine all the patches, then the list will have only one element.

 You can access the relative level using the bracket operator (e.g. ``rho[0][0]``